snapframework/snap/README.SNAP.md

     bind Haskell functionality to XML tags without getting PHP-style tag soup all over your pants

+  * a "snaplet" system for building web sites from composable pieces.

 Snap is currently only officially supported on Unix platforms; it has been tested on Linux and Mac OSX Snow Leopard, and is reported to work on Windows.